Brant and Kollie, two robbers in Gwinnet County Georgia receive longest prison sentence in history of Georgia.

 Investigators say Ryan Brant 28, and Jeffrey Kollie 25, forced their way into a Snellville home in October 2005.

 They shot the husband, shattering his arm then tied the wife up with duct tape.
-They found the 6 year old daughter hiding in the closet, held a gun to her head and demanded the couple’s ATM card.
+They found the 6 year old daughter hiding in the closet, held a

 “I would not say the sentence was too harsh,” said Lewis, who was fired by Kollie when the two had a disagreement.
 The purpose was to make sure these two never get out of prison.